 Privacy

 Pharmacy students study real drug interactions, dosing protocols, and clinical scenarios.
 That data shouldn’t leave the building.
 With self-hosted models, it doesn’t.
 No terms of service to worry about.
 No data training opt-outs to configure.
-The data never leaves our server.
+The data never leaves the server.

 The Tradeoff